okelada/MSFS-LOD-Maker/README.md

   if everything fails, you will have to enable or disable them appropiately and assign minsizes manually.<br>Resetting multi-exporter filters might help.
   In general it's easier to work in 'collections' mode with your lod collections being direct children of the scene.___
   - An optional token can be inserted in the middle of the children's names, to help the multi-exporter recognize lod groups.<br> To revert this insertion, it must be manually removed from lod0 names.
+  - Ability to add/remove collision boxes to all objects.
+Some of them might be redundant and should be manually removed.For now it's not possible to add collision boxes per collection with the multi-exporter.

 - **Decimation**
   - There are two decimation passes available, shrinkwrap being possible only in the first one.